PROGRAM POLICIES

 CODE OF CONDUCT

-While participating in a Program, students are expected to act in a way that is respectful to the local community, promotes the educational goals of the program and ensures the safety of all students.
+While participating in a GLA program, students are expected to act in a way that is respectful to the local community, promotes the educational goals of the program, and ensures the safety of all students.
 In order to achieve this, we have created a Code of Conduct that all students are expected to follow.

 Supervision:

-The Student understands that they are not allowed to leave the group while outside the home base without permission from Program Staff.
-If the Student chooses to leave the group at any time without first notifying Program Staff, they may be sent home from the program early due to safety reasons at the Student’s family’s expense.
-If a Student needs to stay back at home base for any reason, he or she should approach a Program Staff member to discuss so that they can be sure a Program Staff member is aware & available to support the student.
+If the Student chooses to leave the group at any time without first notifying staff, they may be sent home from the program early due to safety reasons at the family’s expense.
+If a Student needs to stay back at Home Base for any reason, they should approach a staff member to discuss so that they can be sure a staff member is aware & available to support the student.

 Personal Safety & Wellbeing:

-Students must be responsible for their personal safety and wellbeing.
-This includes taking prescriptions as advised by their doctor, staying hydrated, putting on sunscreen, using insect repellent (if advised for location), wearing culturally and weather appropriate attire, eating three meals per day, and discussing any concerns, needs, or ailments directly with Program Staff.
+Students must be responsible for their personal safety and well-being.
+This includes taking prescriptions as advised by their doctor, staying hydrated, putting on sunscreen, using insect repellent (if advised for location), wearing culturally and weather-appropriate attire, eating three meals per day, and discussing any concerns, needs, or ailments directly with GLA Program Staff.

 No Tolerance of Alcohol, Tobacco Products and Other Drugs: